Shivam4444336/Modified-U-net-for-brain-tumor-segmentation-and-3D-visualisation-/README.md

 - [3] Proposed a variant of U net with following modifications:
   - Auxiliary segmentation outputs, which are used for deep supervision, branch off at two lowest resolutions in the decoder with softmax non linearity.
   - Used Instance Normalisation.
+## Model Development:
+### Model architecture and details:
+The model architecture follows U net configuration and resnet block as backbone with below mentioned modifications.
+- Proposed model takes whole multichannel 3D volumetric data as input without slicing it into patch.
+- Group Normalization is used instead of Batch because of batch size constraints.
+- Model encoder pools the input data up to reasonable stride of 8 .
+- Convolution operation pools the volumetric data instead of conventional Max Pooling Operations.
+- Use of swish activation function in intermediate layers instead of relu.
+  -Reason :
+    - Use of relu activation function can hinder learning of some tumor patterns.
+    - Swish activation function makes error space smooth which leverages the probability of better convergence.
+- Use of two 3*3*3 kernels parallely to reduce overfitting.
+- Collective use of Convolution Transpose and Linear Interpolation technique to leverage probability of good accuracy.